phillipdavidstearns/7s7z1s2z/README.md

 ### RaspiOS

-* Web Application is located at `https://valence.local` when accessing from the same network.
+* Web Application is located at `https://7s7z1s2z.local` when accessing from the same network.
 Does not need the internet to run, but internet is required for remote management.
 * Wireguard VPN permits secure remote access as long as the Raspberry Pi is connected to the internet.
 * Password Login is Enabled for `ssh` user `membrane`
 * `ssh` login by key is also possible locally and remotely
-* `systemd` is used to manage the startup and shutdown of the software running the sculpture via `valence.service`.
+* `systemd` is used to manage the startup and shutdown of the software running the sculpture via `7s7z1s2z.service`.

 ### Wireguard VPN